-Indefinite Leave to Remain UK (ILR), referred to as a permanent settlement visa in the UK, is granted for a person once you have completed a period of residency in the UK.
-This could include either 5 years, 10 years or 20 years of residency.
+Indefinite Leave to Remain UK (ILR), referred to as a permanent settlement visa in the UK.
+It is granted for a person once you have completed a period of residency in the UK.
+This could include either 5 years, 10 years, or 20 years of residency.

 Given that we have now moved away from the European Union, the policies regarding Indefinite Leave to Remain whether on the 5 years or 10 years will continue to evolve.
 To apply for Indefinite Leave to Remain is based on a person completing a continuous residency period and demonstrate the intention to settle in the UK.

 Indefinite leave to remain visa fees 2021 remains the same and may change.
 However, in some cases, we can ask the Home Office to exempt you from paying the visa fees.
 Why not call us today on 0207 237 3388 so we can discuss your indefinite leave to remain application and see how best we can help you.

 Applying for indefinite leave to remain in the UK requires you to be mindful of all your absences from the UK.
 UK indefinite leave to remain is required for UK British nationality and this is what most of our clients intend to achieve.
 If you do not have a direct claim to citizenship through your parents or ancestry, then you should apply for Indefinite Leave to Remain and then consider applying for British nationality.

 ILR is the ultimate goal for many people who wish to live and work in the UK.
 It will only be granted if you have been living in the UK for a specific length of time, which is determined by your previous visa category.
 To qualify for this status, you cannot leave the UK for more than a specified number of days or commit any offence within the country.
 If you get ILR, you can easily travel, work, and study in the UK with minimal restrictions.